-The Company's simplified Group structure, focusing on regulated entities, at 31st December 2018 is summarised below:
+The Company's simplified Group structure, at 31st December 2019 is summarised below and focuses on regulated entities only:

-All holdings in subsidiaries are 100% participations except for Quality Insurance Services ("QIS") Luxembourg which is 25% owned by Monument Assurance Luxembourg S.A.
+&lt;sup>3 All holdings in subsidiaries are 100% participations except for Quality Insurance Services ("QIS") Luxembourg which is 25% owned by Monument Assurance Luxembourg S.A. ("MAL").
+MAL has signed an agreement to acquire 100% ownership of QIS Luxembourg.
+This transaction remains subject to regulatory approval.